Nancy O'Malley: Biography

-2018 District Attorney campaign
+2018 district attorney campaign

-In 2018, she faced a challenge from a progressive candidate, Oakland civil rights attorney Pamela Price, running on policy of police accountability.
+In 2018, O'Malley faced a challenge from a criminal defense and Oakland civil rights attorney Pamela Price, running on policy of police accountability.
 The race was notable for the large sums of money being spent.
 Law enforcement unions spent large sums on O'Malley's campaign and in opposition to Price.

 End of tenure of office

 O'Malley announced she would not seek a fourth term of office and would complete her term ending in the beginning of 2023.
+The individual that ran against her in 2018, Price, succeeded her.